glycerine/rpc25519/README.md

 and whistles needed for general purpose usability.
 But the bones are there.

-It is public because goq is public and needs this now.
+It is public because my [distributed job queuing facility goq](https://github.com/glycerine/goq) is public and it needed it.

 TLS-1.3 over TCP
 ----------------